Iain McCalman: Career

 Whilst writing his master’s thesis at the Australian National University, McCalman worked as a tutor at Macquarie University in Sydney from 1972.
 This was where he began teaching modern history and first met his mentor and fellow historian Jill Roe AO FASSA (1940-2017).
 By 1994, McCalman had established himself as a note-worthy teacher and was awarded the inaugural Vice-Chancellor’s Award for Teaching Excellence at the ANU.

-Upon being elected President of the Australian Academy of the Humanities - a role in he served from 2001 to 2004 - McCalman oriented his agenda towards addressing inequities between how the humanities and the natural sciences were treated in Australia.
+Upon being elected President of the Australian Academy of the Humanities - a role he served in from 2001 to 2004 - McCalman oriented his agenda towards addressing inequities between how the humanities and the natural sciences were treated in Australia.
 A major proposal made towards achieving this goal was by “emphasizing the need to foster creativity and innovation by forging cross-disciplinary alliances”.
 An example of such an interdisciplinary approach includes “addressing social and cultural factors when governments seek to adopt new technologies”.

 McCalman’s contributions as an academic also extended beyond the academy as he held several consulting or guest positions in media projects.
 An example of such includes a segment for ABC Radio National titled “Books that Changed Humanity”, discussing Charles Darwin’s 1859 book “On the Origins of Species”.
 McCalman was also credited as a consultant and presenter for the 2009 documentary, “Darwin’s Brave New World”, which featured historical re-enactments to accompany a discussion of Charles Darwin’s work on evolution.
 Additionally, McCalman has contributed to several government projects, particularly in relation to academic and environmental practices.
 One such contribution was to the Inspiring Australia Report from the Department of Industry, Innovation, Science and Research which aimed to unify and coordinate research into the sciences from a national body.